LizaKoval/task_1/README.md

 HOW TO LAUNCH THE APP?
 --------------------------------
-You chould clone the project and launch it from main.py file.
+You chould clone the project, download stats from  https://ride.capitalbikeshare.com/system-data csv files and put them in folder named *data/input_data* and create directory *data/output*.
+Here you go;)

 HISTORY OF THE APP
 --------------------------------